XLence Curriculum Development Playback

 The radar chart includes summary spokes for Curriculum Design, Curriculum Delivery, Pupil Outcomes, Behaviour and Attitudes, Personal Development, and Leadership and Management.
 Within each of these summary spokes are supporting spokes representing key areas for focus.
 For example within Curriculum Design, there are Aims, Ambition and Sequencing.

 Once you have gathered all your evidence related to a subject area, be that from lesson visits or discussions with those involved, you can prepare a Curriculum Development report.

 The report can be completed at summary or supporting spoke level to build a picture of what the subject is delivering for pupils and where it needs to improve.
-This structured approach supports the reviewer to systematically document their findings, share valuable learning points and identify actions for departmental planning.
+This structured approach supports the reviewer to systematically document their findings, share valuable learning points and identify actions for curriculum area planning.

 You can use our handy print feature to export a summary or a detailed report to Word for printing and sharing.
 The report includes a picture of the completed radar chart along with the comments and grades you’ve given for each spoke.
 Curriculum Development Playback is easy to use and communicates the points you wish to make clearly and succinctly.

 This type of comparison can also provide the information you need to inform intra-school training (Inset).
-For example, if questioning is a strength for one staff team they could be paired with a subject that needs to further develop these skills.
+For example, if questioning is a strength for one staff team they could be paired with a team that needs to further develop these skills.
 Curriculum Development Playback is the perfect tool to identify CPD opportunties.